PJADPereira/slidinghet/README.md

 <h1>slidinghet</h1>
-The R script to perform the sliding window analysis performed in Velo-Antón et. al. 2017 in prep
+The R script to perform the sliding window analysis performed in Velo-Antón <em>et. al.</em> 2017 <em>in prep</em>.

 In this project you can find an example file (acanthodactylusDataset.csv) and the RScript to run the analysis (slidingHet.R).
 A short description of the script can be found below as well as an example on how to use to reproduce the analysis.
 The script is provided as is.

 <h3>Dataset</h3>
-The dataset acanthodactylusDataset.csv contains the genotypes and 16S sequence for all 130 individuals used in Velo-Antón <em>et. al.</em> 2018 <em>in prep</em>
+The dataset acanthodactylusDataset.csv contains the genotypes and 16S sequence for all 130 individuals used in Velo-Antón <em>et. al.</em> 2017 <em>in prep</em>.

 <h3>Functions</h3>